-Last and certainly not least: shorten your chain.
+Last and certainly not least, shorten your chain.
 Failing to remove links will result in excessive chain slap and poor shifting performance.

-When sizing a chain, the general rule of thumb is “big-big plus two”, which is to say, size your chain by wrapping it around the largest chainring and largest cog on the cassette (without routing the chain through the rear derailleur), then add two links to get your ideal chain length.
+When sizing a chain, the general rule of thumb is 'big-big plus two', which is to say, size your chain by wrapping it around the largest chainring and largest cog on the cassette (without routing the chain through the rear derailleur), then add two links to get your ideal chain length.

-Try the following when sizing a chain for your 1x setup: wrap the chain around the chain ring and around the largest cog on the cassette (without routing the chain through the rear derailleur), but try adding four links, rather than two—you can always remove additional links if needed.
+Try the following when sizing a chain for your 1x setup: wrap the chain around the chain ring and around the largest cog on the cassette (without routing the chain through the rear derailleur), but try adding four links, rather than two.
+You can always remove additional links if needed.